mgerault/IMPRINTS.CETSA.app/README.md

 of many proteins from drug experiement available in the database; add new dataset or remove old ones from this database; start a PubMed search based on the protein names or any character you want and save the results in word files; etc.

 The app contains also a tab called "Interactive cell".
-This one is not perfectly finished but the goal is to visualize proteins directly into the cell and get information on it when clicking or select one.
+The goal of this one is to visualize proteins directly into the cell and get information on it when clicking one.
+The subcellular location is obtained thanks to the protein Atlas data base.

 ## What is CETSA?
 The Cellular Thermal Shift Assay (CETSA) (orginially described in [Science 341(6141):84-87 (2013)](http://www.sciencemag.org/lookup/doi/10.1126/science.1233606)) is a